tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 # Access control and key management

-Stedin's physical access to substations and network equipment is controlled through key management (traditional keys for physical locks) and electronic access (badge systems, electronic locks).
+Physical access to substations and network equipment is controlled through key management (traditional keys for physical locks) and electronic access (badge systems, electronic locks).
 Authentication and authorisation for logical access (SCADA, engineering tools) is managed through user credentials and role-based access control.
 The audit trails from both physical and logical access form observable evidence of who accessed what and when.

 ## Physical key issuance and return logs

-Stedin maintains a Sleutelbeleid (key policy) where keys to substations are issued through authorised personnel (the IV, Installation Responsible Authority, or equivalent), logged at issuance, and returned at the end of the work period.
+The operator maintains a Sleutelbeleid (key policy) where keys to substations are issued through authorised personnel (the IV, Installation Responsible Authority, or equivalent), logged at issuance, and returned at the end of the work period.
 The key log records: the key ID, who it was issued to, when, for what work (work order reference), and when it was returned.